4.14. dnssec-keygen --- DNSKEY and KEY generator¶

 Selects the cryptographic algorithm.
 For DNSSEC keys, the value of <algorithm> must be one of RSASHA1, NSEC3RSASHA1, RSASHA256, RSASHA512, ECDSAP256SHA256, ECDSAP384SHA384, ED25519 or ED448.
 For TSIG/TKEY, the value must be DH (Diffie Hellman), HMAC-MD5, HMAC-SHA1, HMAC-SHA224, HMAC-SHA256, HMAC-SHA384, or HMAC-SHA512.
 These values are case-insensitive.

-If no algorithm is specified, then RSASHA1 will be used by default, unless the
+If no algorithm is specified, then ECDSAP256SHA256 will be used by default.

 Specifies the number of bits in the key.
 The choice of key size depends on the algorithm used.
 RSA keys must be between 512 and 4096 bits.
 Diffie Hellman keys must be between 128 and 4096 bits.
 HMAC keys must be between 1 and 512 bits.
 Elliptic curve algorithms don't need this parameter.

--aoption, then there is no default key size, and the
+-aoption, then there may be no default key size, and the

 Specifies the owner type of the key.
 The value of <name-type> must either be ZONE (for a DNSSEC zone key (KEY/DNSKEY)), HOST or ENTITY (for a key associated with a host (KEY)), USER (for a key associated with a user(KEY)) or OTHER (DNSKEY).
 These values are case-insensitive.
 Defaults to ZONE for DNSKEY generation.